Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 \subsection{Structure of the article}

 The remainder of the paper is structured as follows.
-In Section~\ref{sec_p2p} we rewrite the finite-dimensional marginals of the polymer paths in terms of a product of point-to-point partition functions and prove that they can be approximated by the point-to-plane partition functions which we introduced above.
-Most notably, this implies that the point-to-point partition functions inherit the same covariance structure.
-In Section~\ref{sec_limit_path} we use this fact to prove convergence of finite-dimensional distributions of the polymer measure to the ones of a Brownian motion with diffusion matrix $\tfrac{1}{\sqrt{2}}I_2$, where $I_2$ denotes the identity matrix in $\R^{2\times 2}$.
-We then prove tightness of the annealed polymer path measures and complete the proof of Theorem~\ref{theo_main}.
-We finish the section by presenting a local limit theorem for the polymer marginals.
+In Section~\ref{sec_p2p} we prove that point-to-point partition functions can be approximated by the point-to-plane partition functions which we introduced above.
+In Section~\ref{sec_annealed} we use this fact to prove convergence of the annealed finite-dimensional distributions of the polymer measure to the ones of a Brownian motion with diffusion matrix $\tfrac{1}{\sqrt{2}}I_2$, where $I_2$ denotes the identity matrix in $\R^{2\times 2}$.
+Together with a tightness argument this yields an annealed invariance principle, cf. Proposition~\ref{prop_annealed_clt}.
+Section~\ref{sec_quenched} is divided into three parts.
+First, we prove Theorem~\ref{theo_fdd_quenched}, where we use the self-averaging behaviour described above.
+Next, we present the proof of the invariance principle, cf. Theorem~\ref{theo_main}, where we exploit the tightness of the annealed polymer measure.
+Lastly, we show the local limit theorem for the polymer marginals on microscopic scales, Proposition~\ref{prop_polymer_llt}.